Cryptominer937/zPoolMiner/README.md

 When uninstalling or reinstalling display drivers we suggest you to use Guru 3D Display Driver Uninstaller.
 This utility will make sure you get a clean driver state.
 You can <a href="http://www.guru3d.com/files-details/display-driver-uninstaller-download.html" target="_blank">download it here</a>.
 If you are using Windows 10, the AMD installer utility is sometimes unable to install drivers, therefore you have to install them manually.
 Download and run diver installer, let it extract the archive and then cancel it when prompted to execute actual install.
 After this go to Control Panel / System / Device Manager, Right click on your GPU, choose to Update driver manually and point to c:\AMD\[driver version] folder to finish the manual driver installation.

-I'm getting "Always ask before opening this file" when running zPool Miner Legacy
+I'm getting "Always ask before opening this file" when running zPool Miner
-> Make sure you un-check the checkbox "Always ask before opening this file" when zPool Miner Legacy is starting cpuminer, ccminer or sgminer back-end programs.
-This is needed because back-end programs will be executed several times while zPool Miner Legacy is running (auto-switching according to profitability and in case programs hangs) and you have to make sure these programs will be to executed automatically without your intervention.
+> Make sure you un-check the checkbox "Always ask before opening this file" when zPool Miner is starting cpuminer, ccminer or sgminer back-end programs.
+This is needed because back-end programs will be executed several times while zPool Miner is running (auto-switching according to profitability and in case programs hangs) and you have to make sure these programs will be to executed automatically without your intervention.

 Google Chrome is blocking the download of the application
-> Google Chrome falsely flags zPool Miner Legacy as a potentially unwanted program and thus prevents you from saving the program archive on your computer.
-This is an issue with Google Chrome and not with zPool Miner Legacy.
+> Google Chrome falsely flags zPool Miner as a potentially unwanted program and thus prevents you from saving the program archive on your computer.
+This is an issue with Google Chrome and not with zPool Miner.
 Use another browser such as Firefox or Edge to download the file instead.
 Also, read 'My anti-virus is blocking the application' below.

 My anti-virus is blocking the application
-> Some anti-virus software might block zPool Miner Legacy as well as supporting back-end programs (cpuminer, ccminer, sgminer) due to false-positive matches.
-All software, included into zPool Miner Legacy has been verified and checked by our team and is absolutely virus/trojan free.
-Our service is well established and trusted among users, therefore you can fully trust software releases that are downloaded from our GitHub repository: https://github.com/Cryptominer937/NiceHashMinerLegacy/releases.
+> Some anti-virus software might block zPool Miner as well as supporting back-end programs (cpuminer, ccminer, sgminer) due to false-positive matches.
+All software, included into zPool Miner has been verified and checked by our team and is absolutely virus/trojan free.
+Our service is well established and trusted among users, therefore you can fully trust software releases that are downloaded from our GitHub repository: https://github.com/Cryptominer937/zPoolMiner/releases.
 However, make sure you **never download and run any files from other unknown sources**!
 If you downloaded the software package from our GitHub repository you can simply resolve the issues with false-positives by adding the files sgminer.exe, ccminer_sp.exe, ccminer_tpruvot.exe, cpuminer_x64_AVX.exe, cpuminer_x64_AVX2.exe and cpuminer_x64_SSE2.exe to anti-virus exception list.

 I'm getting "Enqueueing kernel" errors on AMD GPUs
 > If you have very low amount of system memory (RAM), especially if lower than 4 GB, than you might encounter this kind of errors: